poissonconsulting/shinyypr/README.md

 shinyypr::run_ypr_app(adams_adjusted)
 ```

+`shinyypr` also ships with an RStudio addin.

 ## Information

-For more information see the [Get
+For more information see the `ypr` R package [Get
 Started](https://poissonconsulting.github.io/shinyypr/articles/shinyypr.html)
 vignette.